Deuteronomy 32:1–52; 2 Samuel 22:1–51; Romans 11:1–36

-What was the nature of this song?
-It begins by describing God’s lovingkindness and faithfulness toward Israel, and it ends with a promise of vengeance, redemption and atonement for God’s land and His people.
+What is the nature of this song?
+It begins by describing God’s lovingkindness and faithfulness toward Israel, and it ends with a promise of vengeance, redemption and atonement for God’s land and People.

 “Rejoice, O Gentiles, with His people; for He will avenge the blood of His servants, and render vengeance to His adversaries; He will provide atonement for His land and His people.”
 (Deuteronomy 32:43)

-It is not only the people of Israel who will rejoice with this final redemption but also the Gentiles together with God’s people.
+It is not only the people of Israel who will rejoice with this final redemption.
+The Gentiles will rejoice together with God’s people.

-Sandwiched between the beginning and the end of this song are severe words of rebuke against Israel for their infidelity and unfaithfulness to God.
+A portion of this song has severe words of rebuke against Israel for their infidelity and unfaithfulness to God.
 Not only would God “hide His face” from His people but He would also render judgment.

 “I will heap disasters on them; I will spend My arrows on them.
 They shall be wasted with hunger, devoured by pestilence and bitter destruction; I will also send against them the teeth of beasts, with the poison of serpents of the dust.”
 (Deuteronomy 32:23–24)

-Although these rebukes seem quite harsh, they reveal that the discipline of God is intended for our good and will ultimately lead to our final redemption.
+Although these rebukes seem quite harsh, they reveal that the discipline of God is for our good and will ultimately end in our final redemption.

 Provoking God and His People to Jealousy

-The Song of Moses forewarns that the people of Israel will make God jealous with their worship of other false gods and idols and that God in turn will provoke His people to jealousy by those who are called “not a nation.”
+Moses’ song foresees that the people of Israel will make God jealous with their worship of false gods and idols and that God in turn will provoke His people to jealousy with those who are called “not a nation.”